Jump to:

 What game is most like Monster Hunter?

 The game that’s most like Monster Hunter is Horizon Zero Dawn, which has the same hunt-craft-repeat gameplay loop, breathtaking visuals, and large, challenging creatures for you to hunt.
+Another excellent Monster Hunter-like is The Witcher 3: Wild Hunt.

 What style of game is Monster Hunter?

 Monster Hunter games are action RPGs that excel in enemy variety, gear crafting, and challenging boss fights that are best experienced via co-op.
+It emphasizes the hunt-craft – repeat gameplay loop that’s set in several environmentally diverse maps with tons of interactive elements.

 How useful was this post?